-You can see the difference the Dark Umber spray wax made (below) and it was much more to my liking.
-The Driftwood spray wax is definetly a blue gray and I immediately wiped back most of it using a damp sponge.
-It was a little too dark for my needs but once I applied the Dark Umber spray wax over it it was perfectly subdued.
-I really liked the look of it but decided it was best to stick with the Dark Umber for the table top.
-Although, I plan to use more of the Driftwood on my next project because I think it creates a really beautiful look.
-You can see where I used it on the corner edge of the table. *Use a damp sponge to wipe back and/or remove any excess, & blend in any of the colored waxes.
-This is not necessary when using the Clear.
+You can see the difference adding a dark glaze makes.
+This was much more to my liking.
+The Driftwood is definitely a blue-gray and I immediately wiped back most of it using a damp sponge.
+It was a little too dark for my needs but once I applied a brown over it it was perfectly subdued.
+I really liked the look of it but decided not to add any more of the Driftwood over the top.
+But, you can see where I used it on the corner edge of the table. *Use a damp sponge to wipe back and/or remove any excess, & blend in the glaze.

 You’ll then want to seal your top with 2 final coats of Varnish Top Coat, allowing a few hours of dry time in between coats.
 This is a water-based top coat that comes in a Matte or Satin finish and absolutely will NOT yellow.

 I should mention that for the table skirt and legs I used Faded Burlap, by Debi’s DIY Paint.
 And here is my finished table, albeit in a more natural color vs my first raw/bleached look but I love it and hope you do, too!